torrejonv/teranode/docs/architecture/teranode-architecture.md

 ### 4.10.
 Bootstrap

-The Bootstrap Service helps new nodes find peers in a UBSV network.
+The Bootstrap Service helps new nodes find peers in a Teranode BSV network.
 It allows nodes to register themselves and be notified about other nodes' presence, serving as a discovery service.

 The service is implemented using the `libp2p` library, a modular network stack for peer-to-peer applications.